mstksg/inCode/copy/entries/lenses-and-prisms.md

 Another interesting "hidden sum" is the fact that `[a]` in Haskell is actually a sum between `()` and `(a, [a])`.
-That's right --- it's a sum between `()` and...itself?
+That's right --- it's a sum between `()` and...itself with a value?
 Indeed it is pretty bizarre.

 However, if we think of `()` as the possibility of an empty list, and `(a, [a])` as the possibility of `NonEmpty a` (the "head" of a list consed with the rest of